 Waltteri Vanhanen was born in Helsinki, Finland 1990.
 After a self-taught beginning, he joined Final Cut for Real in 2015.
 He is working as an assistant editor on various films, as well as also providing technical assistance.

 Mauricio González-Aranda was born and raised in Mexico before moving to the US, where he completed most of his education.
-He graduated in 2015 from Princeton University with a Bachelor's Degree in Physics and was a nationally competitive swimmer until the end of his collegiate career.
+He graduated in 2015 from Princeton University with a Bachelor's Degree in Physics.
 He is currently involved with the researching front for several productions.

 Elizabeth Olguin is from Los Angeles, California where she has worked with a non-profit film organization for the past year.
 She is currently finishing her Bachelor of Arts degree in Film and Media Studies at the University of Copenhagen.

 Ida is currently doing a Bachelor in Information Architecture and Cultural Science at Copenhagen University.
 She is planning to do her MA in Film Studies.
 Ida has done some co-producing on theater plays but after working as a Coordinator at CPH:DOX last year, she got an interest for documentaries and especially the entire proces of filmmaking.